Cluster categories for marked surfaces: punctured case: Homological interpretation of marked surfaces

 \subsection{Connectedness of cluster exchange graphs}

-We apply our main result to studying the exchange graph of the cluster category $\C(\T)$.
+We apply our main result to study the exchange graph $\CEG(\C(\T))$ of the cluster category $\C(\T)$.

-\begin{corollary} The correspondence $X^\T$ in Theorem~\ref{thm:bi} induces the bijections \begin{enumerate} \item between tagged curves without self-intersections in $\surf$ and indecomposable rigid objects in $\C(\T)$; \item between tagged triangulations of $\surf$ and cluster tilting objects in $\C(\T)$. \end{enumerate} Moreover, under the last bijection, the flip of tagged triangulations is compatible with the mutation of cluster tilting objects. \end{corollary} \begin{proof} Recall from Definition~\ref{def:stringob} that $\mathfrak{M}^\T$ denotes the set of indecomposable representions $M^\T(\m,N)$ in $\rep(Q^\T,W^\T)$ with $\m\in\bX$ and $\dim N=1$.
-By Remark~\ref{rem:De}, for any indecomposable module $M\notin \mathfrak{M}^\T$, $\Hom_\Lambda^\T(M,\tau M)\neq 0$, which implies $M$ is not a rigid object in $\C(\T)$ by \cite[Lemma 3.3]{Pa}.
-Thus, all rigid objects are string objects and the proposition follows from Theorem~\ref{thm:Int}. \end{proof}
+\begin{corollary} The correspondence $X^\T$ in Theorem~\ref{thm:bi} induces bijections \begin{enumerate} \item between tagged curves without self-intersections in $\surf$ and indecomposable rigid objects in $\C(\T)$; \item between tagged triangulations of $\surf$ and cluster tilting objects in $\C(\T)$. \end{enumerate} Moreover, under the last bijection, flip of tagged triangulations is compatible with mutation of cluster tilting objects. \end{corollary} \begin{proof} By Remark~\ref{rem:De}, for any indecomposable representation $M$ of $(Q^\T,W^\T)$, if there is no tagged curve $(\gamma,\kappa)$ such that $M\cong M^\T_{(\gamma,\kappa)}$, then $\Hom_{\Lambda^\T}(M,\tau M)\neq 0$.
+This implies that $\Ext^1_{\hua{C}(\T)}(M,M)\neq0$.
+Hence $M$ is not a rigid object in $\C(\T)$.
+Thus, all rigid objects are string objects and hence the proposition follows from Theorem~\ref{thm:Int}. \end{proof}